ncc-bioinfo/ASpedia-R/README.md

 1)  To prepare an input file (differential AS analysis result) to include the profile of multiple AS events (the genomic coordinates of exon regions).
-2)  To convert an input file to using our splice ID format.
+2)  To convert an input file to using our splice ID format.<br/>
    2-1)  To convert unformatted other results, the user should generate AS event
     IDs to follow our AS event ID rule.
 User guide document presented code example.